-What is snowshoeing all about?
-With a quick learning curve (walk a little wider and pick up those knees), snowshoeing Lake Tahoe is an enjoyable way to experience Lake Tahoe’s backcountry.
-There are many places to go snowshoeing in Lake Tahoe, ranging from flat and easy to steep and strenuous.
+Snowshoeing in South Lake Tahoe.
+With a quick learning curve (walk a little wider and pick up those knees), snowshoeing is an enjoyable way to experience Tahoe’s backcountry.
+There are many places to snowshoe in Lake Tahoe, ranging from flat and easy to steep and strenuous.

 You’ll find flat areas to snowshoe at Pope, Kiva, and Baldwin Beaches, as well Camp Richardson (no pets, trail pass required), Tallac Historic Site, Fallen Leaf Lake Campground, Taylor Creek Visitor Area, and Taylor Creek Sno-Park (permit required).
 Park at Mount Tallac Road to access Floating Island and Cathedral Lakes and Mount Tallac.
 If you plan to conquer Tallac, you’ll have to contend with over 3,000’ of elevation gain and a lot of exposure.